Bylaws of the Aerodigestive Society

 I. Requirements for Membership

 Any individual who maintains a professional interest consonant with the purposes of the Society shall be eligible for fellowship.
-The requirements for the fellowship category are as follows:
+The requirements for the Fellowship category of membership are as follows:

-a.
-To be eligible for Fellowship, individuals must be a member of a multidisciplinary team committed to the care of children with aerodigestive disorders (an “aerodigestive team”).
-The aerodigestive team must meet on a regular schedule, in person, and it must possess an organizational presence acknowledged by its institution and externally visible to aerodigestive patients seeking care.
+c.
+Individuals should be members of a multidisciplinary team committed to the care of children with aerodigestive disorders (an “aerodigestive team”).
+The aerodigestive team must meet on a regular schedule, in person, and it must possess an organizational presence acknowledged internally by its institution and externally visible to aerodigestive patients seeking care.

-b.
-The applicant must hold certification in his or her discipline.
+d.
+Applicants for Fellowship must hold certification in his or her primary discipline.
 If the applicant’s field of professional endeavor does not have a certification procedure, then the Membership and Society Committee will review the applicant’s professional qualifications to determine if they are consonant with the purposes of the Society.

 3. Honorary Fellowship

-A member of the Society may petition the Membership and Society Committee to recommend a non-member of renown for honorary membership.
+A Fellow of the Society may petition the Membership and Society Committee to recommend a non-member of renown for honorary fellowship.
 The Membership and Society Committee shall review the qualifications of the candidate and report the findings of said review at the next annual meeting of the Board of Directors.
-Endorsement of the candidate for honorary membership shall be required by the board in the form of a majority affirmative vote of all board members present in order for the candidate to be presented to the membership for election to the Society.
+Endorsement of the candidate for honorary fellowship shall be required by the board in the form of a majority affirmative vote of all board members present.

 J. Admission to Membership